 ACHIEVABILITY (in liaison with landowners, and including viability) Comments Site Score (R/A/G) Evidence submitted to support site deliverability?
 (Yes/ No) (Additional information to be included as appropriate) Supporting form from promoter.
 No known significant constraints to delivery Green Are on-site/ off-site improvements likely to be required if the site is allocated? (e.g., physical, community, GI) None identified Green Has the site promoter confirmed that the delivery of the required affordable housing contribution is viable?
 Promoter has stated that affordable housing will be provided but has not provided any evidence of viability Amber Are there any associated public benefits proposed as part of delivery of the site?
-None identified
+None identified nearest school.

 Site is of a suitable size to be considered as part of the settlement limit extension.
-Highways have raised concerns over the lack of footpath provision and that the site is some distance from the nearest school.
+Highways have raised concerns over the lack of footpath provision and that the site is some distance from the contributes to the rural character of the area.

 Site is to the south of a linear pattern of development.
-It is currently open countryside to that contributes to the rural character of the area.
+It is currently open countryside to that